matrix-org/matrix-spec/content/server-server-api.md

 ## Third-party invites

 {{% boxes/note %}}
-More information about third party invites is available in the [Client-Server API](/client-server-api) under the Third Party Invites module.
+More information about third-party invites is available in the [Client-Server API](/client-server-api) under the Third-party Invites module.
 {{% /boxes/note %}}

 When a user wants to invite another user in a room but doesn't know the